-The Science and Justice Research Center (SJRC) hosts approximately 3-5 visitors annually offering opportunities for scholars at all levels of their career to participate in our active community.
-Visitors have come from many countries, including Austria, Colombia, Denmark, Finland, France, South Africa, Sweden, and the United Kingdom.
-Utilizing the University of California Intercampus Exchange Program, current University of California Ph.D. graduates have come from campuses in Berkeley, San Diego and San Francisco.
+The Science and Justice Research Center (SJRC) hosts approximately 3-5 visitors annually offering opportunities for students and scholars at all levels of their career to participate in our active community.
+Visitors have come from many countries, including Austria, Belgium, Canada, Colombia, Denmark, England, Finland, France, Scotland, South Africa, Sweden, and Wales.
+Utilizing the University of California Intercampus Exchange Program, visiting UC graduate students have come from campuses in Berkeley, San Diego and San Francisco.
 The Center seeks visitors who will, in residence, actively participate in the community by engaging with its students and affiliates and contribute to the Center’s themes, activities, reading groups and uniquely formatted working group and training program events.

 In addition to camaraderie, the Center may offer shared office space with typical office resources, access to the university’s Science and Engineering and McHenry libraries, opportunities to present research to an intellectually diverse audience while engaging with graduate students and faculty whose work could further inform your research at a beautiful campus that is ideal for thinking and writing.